The Branches of Accounting

 Financial accounting differs from other types of accounting in several ways, including the following:

-Financial accounting should show the financial data of a business straightforwardly and transparently.
-Financial accounting should adhere to a conservative philosophy.
+- Transparency: Financial accounting should show the financial data of a business straightforwardly and transparently.

 Managerial accounting provides managers with data for planning, controlling, and making decisions.